whyvineet/QueryGenie/README.md

 * **Start the Bot**: Send the `/start` command to the bot to initialize the conversation.
 * **Chat with the Bot**: Send any text message to the bot, and it will respond using the generative AI model.

+## Learn More

+For a detailed explanation of how QueryGenie works and how you can create a similar bot, check out the article titled [Creating a Telegram Chatbot Powered by Gemini AI](https://www.geeksforgeeks.org/creating-a-telegram-chatbot-powered-by-gemini-ai/) by Vineet Kumar on GeeksforGeeks.
+The article walks you through the entire process, from setting up your development environment to deploying the bot, making it easier to understand the concepts behind QueryGenie.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.